Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Convex Formulation for Neural Network Training

 \subsection{Noise-Robust Hybrid Dynamics}

 In this section, we confront the formidable optimization challenges stemming from the proliferation of constraints in large-scale networks in the aforementioned model.
 The abundance of constraints not only complicates the optimization process but also necessitates the determination of numerous penalty coefficients in the traditional penalty method.
-The task of figuring out these penalty coefficients becomes increasingly intricate as the number of constraints grows, leading to potential inefficiencies and suboptimal solutions.
+The task of determining these penalty coefficients becomes increasingly complex as the number of constraints increases, leading to potential inefficiencies and suboptimal solutions.

 To surmount this hurdle, we use the \emph{Quantum Conditional Gradient Descent} (QCGD) algorithm developed in \cite{yurtsever2022q}, a cutting-edge hybrid classical-quantum framework tailored to address quadratic, linearly-constrained, binary optimization problems on quantum machines.
 Our workflow starts with data being fed into the neural network.
 The optimization problem is then formulated as a QCBO.
 This problem is subsequently linearized and transformed into a copositive programming problem.
 In the hybrid quantum-classical iterative process, during each iteration, the quantum conditional gradient method calculates the update direction by minimizing a linear approximation of the penalized proxy of the objective function.
 QCGD formulates the linear minimization problem as a QUBO sub-problem, which is suitable for Ising machines.
 CIM solves the QUBO problem, and the solution obtained is fed back into the classical computing step to calculate the direction of iteration.
 This iterative loop continues, with the QUBO matrix being updated at each step, until convergence towards an optimal solution is achieved.